navidpadid/NetBill_Transaction_Protocol/README.md

 2) run the codes

-**Here are various scenarious which I've ran the code from a fresh clone of repository.**
+**Here are various scenarios which I've ran the code from a fresh clone of repository.**

-**Some scenarious include: with/without pseudonyms, with/without access to buy, with/wihtout NetBill account, with/wihtout enough credits to buy a commodity.**
+**Some scenarios include: with/without pseudonyms, with/without access to buy, with/wihtout NetBill account, with/wihtout enough credits to buy a commodity.**

 **Watch it here:** https://www.aparat.com/v/YfZAw